magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 _(string, default '@tailwind base; @tailwind components; @tailwind utilities;')_

-Unlike when publishing to Magic Sandbox directly, magicsandbox.Dev provides a default value for `style`, assuming you're using Tailwind if you don't specify `style` or have a `styleFile`.
+Unlike when publishing to Magic Sandbox directly, a default value for `style` is provided if you don't specify `style` or have a `styleFile`, enabling you to use Tailwind.

 #### styleFile